huff-language/huff-docs/src/get-started/huff-by-example/README.md

 #### Function Arguments

 Functions can accept arguments to be "called" inside the macro or passed as a reference.
-Macro arguments may be one of: label, opcode, literal, or a constant.
+Function arguments may be one of: label, opcode, literal, or a constant.
 Since functions are added to the end of the bytecode at compile-time, the arguments are not evaluated at runtime and are instead inlined as well.

 #### Example